nishuR31/boilerPlate/README.md

 # Express Backend Boilerplate

-A clean and production-ready **Express.js boilerplate** with built-in middlewares, modular folder structure, and utilities for rapid backend development.
+A clean, automatic and production-ready **Express.js boilerplate** with built-in middlewares, modular folder structure, and utilities for rapid backend development.

 ## Features